Achille Grassi: Biography

 Pope Julius II made him a cardinal priest in the consistory of 10 March 1511.
 He received the red hat on 13 March 1511 and the titular church of San Sisto Vecchio on 17 March 1511.

-On 30 May 1511 he was transferred to the see of Bologna; he occupied this see until 8 January 1518, when he resigned in favor of Cardinal Giulio de' Medici.
+On 30 May 1511, he was transferred to the see of Bologna; he occupied this see until 8 January 1518, when he resigned in favour of Cardinal Giulio de' Medici.
 He remained administrator of the see for the rest of his life.

 He participated in the papal conclave of 1513 that elected Pope Leo X. In November 1514, the new pope named him legate extraordinary to the Kingdom of England.
 He opted for the titular church of Santa Maria in Trastevere on 6 July 1517.
 He was Camerlengo of the Sacred College of Cardinals from 1517 to 8 January 1518.
 He was named also bishop of Pomesania on 9 August 1521; he occupied this see until his death.

 He participated in both the papal conclave of 1521-22 that elected Pope Adrian VI and the papal conclave of 1523 that elected Pope Clement VII.

 He died in Rome on 22 November 1523, three days after the election of Pope Clement VII.
 He was buried in Santa Maria in Trastevere.